jamhall/s3rver/README.md

 Now you can access the served content at `http://mysite.local:4568/`

+This behaviour can be disabled by setting the `resolveVhosts` option to `false`.

 ## Tests

 The tests should be run by one of the active LTS versions.
 The CI Server runs the tests on the latest active releases.